kirstenstark/eeg-ride/doc/source/quickstart.rst

 * The names of the RIDE components that should be extracted.
   At the moment, only one stimulus-related (``'s'``) and one response-related (``'r'``) component are supported.

-* The time windows (in milliseconds) in which the RIDE are searched for.
+* The time windows (in milliseconds) in which the RIDE components are searched for.
   For the ``'s'`` component, this time window is relative to stimulus onset, while for the ``'r'`` component, it is relative to the reaction time of the trial.
   Note that for the ``'r'`` component, the time window should be long enough to cover any response-related artifact (e.g., speech artifact) entirely.

 * The single trial latencies of the RIDE components.
-  For the ``'s'`` component, this is always zero, as this is when the stimulus happened relative to the epoch.
+  For the ``'s'`` component, this is always zero.
-  For the ``'r'`` component, this is the list or array of single trial reaction times that we have loaded above.
+  For the ``'r'`` component, this is the list or array of single trial reaction times.

 * The sampling frequency of the EEG data.
   If your input EEG data is a NumPy array, you need to know the sampling frequency from the EEG acquisition.
-  If your input EEG data is an ``mne.Epochs`` object, you can check the sampling frequency using `epochs.info.sfreq`.
+  If your input EEG data is an ``mne.Epochs`` object, you can check the sampling frequency using ``epochs.info.sfreq``.

 For additional (optional) input arguments, check the function reference for ``ride.RideCfg``.